hpi-schul-cloud/end-to-end-tests/README.md

-# BDD Testing for the dBildungscloud
+# BDD Testing for the Schulcloud-Verbund

 ## Available Tests